For daily wit & wisdom, sign up for the Almanac newsletter.

-The groom, too, wears a flower that appears in the bridal bouquet in his button-hole.
-This stems from the Medieval tradition of wearing his Lady’s colors, as a declaration of his love.
+The groom, too, wore a flower that appeared in the bridal bouquet in his button-hole.
+This stems from the Medieval tradition of wearing his Lady’s colors as a declaration of his love.

 One fun modern idea is to give each bridesmaid a bouquet featuring a signature flower whose meaning suits her personality.